 Experience first-hand what it takes to run a mobile clinic in the Andean Highlands of Ecuador.
 You will learn under the guidance of MEDLIFE medical professionals in an effort to provide free healthcare.
 From our base in the city of Riobamba, with stunning views of the Chimborazo Mountain, we will help deliver these services to the poor rural communities near Cebadas.
 You will shadow medical professionals, work directly with mostly indigenous locals, and help implement health care programs to provide you a greater understanding of public health initiatives.
-Start it all off touring Quito, a UNESCO World Heritage Centre, and cap off your stay whitewater rafting the Pastaza River to add to your South American experience.
+Start it all off touring Quito, a UNESCO World Heritage Centre, and cap off your stay ziplining through the canopy of the Mind Cloud Forest and a river tube ride down the Mindo River.

 Participants on this program have the option of joining us on a chaperoned group flight from our departing USA city (Atlanta or Miami to be finalized in the spring) directly to Quito.
 We strongly recommend this travel option to Quito.
 Our staff will be with you from the time you check-in onward.
 We arrange flights from other cities to connect into the departing city.
 From New York, we typically have 1 leader flying with participants from the area to the departing city depending on how many are from New York.
 Check with us on your departure date.
 If you decide to meet us in Quito, we will help you coordinate your flight and times and greet you as you proceed through immigration and customs.